Delta CleanTech’s Big Solution to China’s Huge Carbon Problem

 Based in Alberta, Canada, Delta CleanTech has been in the waste capture industry for nearly two decades.
 The company has a patented emissions capture system, dubbed the LCDesign, that has been proven to reduce emissions while also providing a new source of revenue: the sale of purified CO2.

-Delta has set up sales offices globally, including China, the U.S., and the Middle East, in anticipation of the coming drive to retrofit existing facilities.
+Delta has set up sales offices globally, including in China, the U.S., and the Middle East, in anticipation of the coming drive to retrofit existing facilities.
 Now that countries are actively making investments in their legacy infrastructure, this early investment should begin to pay off.

 As demand ramps up for their CO2 capture tech, Delta should see additional demand for the other side of their business: Delta Purification.
 Delta Purification is focused on capturing and purifying industrial solvents and glycols.
 These are among the most common industrial wastes and are usually disposed of in underground disposal wells, which are notoriously damaging to the environment.